VizCopilot: Fostering Appropriate Reliance on Enterprise Chatbots with Context Visualization: VizCopilot: Prototype Design

 \subsection{Synthetic Dataset Generation}

-During development and in user study, we use a synthetic dataset about a fictitious AI companion company with about 1000 employees and around 10,000 items of enterprise data, including emails, files (pptx, docx, etc.), calendar events, and chat messages.
+Due to privacy and security policies that prohibit access to other individuals' accounts, we did not use real enterprise data.
+Instead, we use a synthetic dataset that reflects the messy enterprise database.
+The dataset is about a fictitious AI companion company with about 1000 employees and around 10,000 items of enterprise data, including emails, files (pptx, docx, etc.), calendar events, and chat messages.
 Next, we introduce how the dataset is generated and discuss its limitations.